adamtjay/nba-team-maker/readme.md

-NBA Team Maker - Mix & Compare
+NBA Team Maker - Mix & Compare Player Stats

-Wireframe: /misc/wireframe-plan.jpg
+- Wireframe: /misc/wireframe-plan.jpg
-Table Schema: /misc/table-schema.jpg
+- Table Schema: /misc/table-schema.jpg
+- Game & view flow: /misc/game-view-flow.jpg

 Overview:

-- ** Pick 5 players - from any SEASON or team
+- Pick 5 players - from any SEASON or team
     - add each player (or a representation of their stats that yr) into a new "team"
     - ** compare the custom team's stats against any other team's stats from any season